 6. Create your salon marketing planYour salon marketing plan details your target audience and how you’ll reach them.
 It helps you be more organized and successful with your marketing strategies.
 Set a budget and plan for:

 - Advertising: online, social media and newspaper advertising

 - Promotions: schedule specials, referral deals and loyalty discounts.
 Partner with local businesses to develop cross-promotions

 - Events: schedule guest tutorials, Valentine’s Day pampering and Mommy/Daughter nights

-- Website: A salon website that shows your location, services, opening hours and reviews at a minimum is essential.
+- Website: Opening a salon requires a website that shows your location, services, opening hours and reviews at a minimum is essential.
 A whopping 97% of customers search online to find local businesses.
 There are DIY options for website building, or you can outsource

 - Social media: Customers expect to communicate with you via social media and it’s a great way to reach more customers.
 Target the platforms your customers use, and if you’re not sure, set up Instagram and Facebook at a minimum.
 Images and videos work best for engagement.
 Ask your customers to follow your page to access exclusive updates and discounts.
 Before and after shots will encourage people to book in for their own personal transformation and foster a sense of community.
 Give away free merchandise then encourage people to share the snaps on their own channels for a (practically) free influencer program

 - Reviews: a massive 91% of people read online reviews before choosing a local business.
 Set up your accounts on Google My Business, TripAdvisor and Yelp so that you can keep track and respond to reviews